Magpie-Pedals/asayake/README.md

 ## Playlist Lists

 Asayake can also manage and render a list of playlists for you.
 This is an optional feature.
-Simply omitting the `playlistListElement` from your config will prevent Asayake from concerning itself with playlists.
+Simply omitting the `playlistListElement` from your config will prevent Asayake from handling playlists.

 A playlist list type is defined as:
 ```ts